-- In case of severe acute pancreatitis, it involves admission ICU, monitoring of heart function, vital signs and urine production, fluids, oxygen, nutrients through feeding tubes and ERCP procedure (in case of gallstones).
+- In the case of severe acute pancreatitis, it involves admission ICU, monitoring of heart function, vital signs and urine production, fluids, oxygen, nutrients through feeding tubes, and ERCP procedure (in case of gallstones).

-- Recent advancement in pancreatitis management include early aggressive fluid resuscitation and isotonic crystalloid fluids.
+- Recent advancements in pancreatitis management include early aggressive fluid resuscitation and isotonic crystalloid fluids.

 - No current targeted pharmacologic therapies are recommended or available to treat acute pancreatitis.
 (2)(3)

 - New research is being conducted worldwide to bring out therapies to treat (or, manage) Pancreatitis.
-Due to the impact on quality of life, pancreatitis has received widespread attention of researchers worldwide.
+Due to the impact on the quality of life, pancreatitis has received widespread attention from researchers worldwide.

-- Several such treatments have reached clinical development stage.
+- Several such treatments have reached the clinical development stage.
 Clintrial.gov shows many such clinical trials on pancreatitis worldwide.
-These are being discussed in next section.
+These are being discussed in the next section.

 Clinical Trials on Moderately and Severe Acute Pancreatitis

-Total Clinical Trials on Acute Pancreatitis going around the globe are 201, where the major clinical studies are going in United States (45), China (42), India (9) and Finland (8).
+Total clinical trials registered on Acute Pancreatitis going around the globe are 225, where the major clinical studies are going in the United States (50), China (47), India (11), and Spain (10).

 Pancreatitis Global Clinical Trial Feasibility on CREDEVO

 A global clinical trial on Pancreatitis is being explored.
-Feasibility of this trial was conducted on credevo across multiple regions including USA, India and Europe.
+The feasibility of this trial was conducted on credevo across multiple regions including the USA, India, and Europe.

-- This Phase III clinical trial on acute pancreatitis was a randomized, double blind, placebo-controlled, parallel-group, multi-center study to assess the efficacy and safety of study drug against placebo in study subjects.
-The study drug was investigation was Ulinastatin at therapeutic dose.
+- This Phase III clinical trial on acute pancreatitis was a randomized, double-blind, placebo-controlled, parallel-group, multi-center study to assess the efficacy and safety of study drug against placebo in study subjects.
+The study drug was investigation was Ulinastatin at a therapeutic dose.